jenny-terry/academic-website/content/authors/admin/_index.md

 Jenny is a PGCert-qualified HEA Fellow with experience lecturing, running seminars, supporting workshops, and co-supervising dissertations for undergraduates as well as developing and running workshops for staff and PGRs.
 Topics taught include statistics (with R/RStudio and SPSS), quantitiave and qualitative research methods, social psychology, and cognitive psychology.
 Jenny endeavours to make learning inclusive, enjoyable, and stimulating for a range of abilities.

-Jenny's administrative experience includes institutional-level research lead for a ~£500K OfS-funded project, reviewing replication project plans for the Collaborative Research Education Project (CREP), organising an informal network for PhD researchers of statistics education in psychology, and supervision of a peer-learning scheme.
+Jenny's administrative experience includes institutional-level research lead for a ~£500K OfS-funded project, organising an informal network for PhD researchers of statistics education in psychology, and supervision of a peer-learning scheme.